24 Jan How Long Does Xanax Stay in Your System?

-The most common form of Xanax drug testing is via a urine test because it is not as invasive or expensive as the other types of testing, which include sampling of blood, saliva, or hair.
-When running a urine test for Xanax, a sample can result in traces of the drug for up to 4 days after the last time it was used.
+The most common form of Xanax drug detection drug testing is via a urine drug test because these tests are not as invasive or expensive as the other types of drug testing, which include sampling of blood, saliva, or hair follicle testing.
+During urine testing for Xanax, a sample can result in traces of the drug for up to 4 days after the last time it was used.
 Those who use Xanax more frequently may test positive for the drug in the urine a full week after the last use.

 How long does Xanax stay in your saliva?

 Saliva testing can also provide a positive result for Xanax for up to 2.5 days, which is a longer detection than blood testing, but still not as wide a window of drug detection time as urine.
 The person administering the saliva test will decide which is necessary to take the sample.

 Xanax is commonly prescribed for patients who suffer from mental or mood disorders, including panic attacks, anxiety disorders, and phobias.
 The drug is meant to present a sense of “calm” within patients as its prime function inhibits neuron activity, which helps promote sleepiness and relaxation.

 Although Xanax is not intended to create a “high” in users as with other drugs which are prone to being abused, the effect of Xanax can still cause a euphoric feeling in certain patients.
 Since the drug’s reaction with the central nervous system happens quite quickly, the effects of the drug are typically present within the first hour of use and can last for up to several hours afterwards.

 People abusing the drug who wish to create this euphoric high at a faster rate may crush the pills and snort them.
 This type of behavior is most commonly associated with people who already abuse recreational drugs such as cocaine or heroin.

 Xanax is not as commonly referenced for being an addictive drug, but people can and do become dependent on it.